 The flow rates that can be tested will be determined by the experimental limitations, which are (a) the size of the facility and (b) the ability to simulate a more or less a steady-state release.
+Ideally, the experiments should be performed at constant pressure in the storage units.
 Note that numerical simulations could be performed by UQTR to account for a time-dependent release if it is needed.